 Follow this thinking, we can design a possible path towards an environmentally sound and humane future — a ‘permanent-culture’ future.
 Below is a very simplified outline but it hits the highlights.

 Finally, one of the big applications we see for a wood gasification unit is during the winter in a greenhouse.
 A winter greenhouse needs heat, light and Co2 to produce abundantly in our cold and often snowy winters and a wood gasifier hooked up to an electric generator would provide all three.
 More on this in the greenhouse portion of our design.

 I, for one, am inspired by the creativity and work done by the people we have met who have been experimenting with woodgas and other essential aspects of living in recent years.
 The real problems of the world will likely not be solved by governments or big business. they will be solved by you and me.
 Let’s do it!
 Thanks to Ben, Greg, Rob, Wayne and many others for their efforts.

 Directory of Design Elements

 The hyperlinked items below lead to more detailed explanations of each element in the CSC permaculture design.
-The others will be posted and linked as we complete them over the coming weeks and months.
+The others will be posted and linked as we complete them over the coming months.
 You can follow our RSS feed or subscribe to our blog by email to receive automatic announcements when each new element is posted.